Richard F. Janssen: Personal life

 Janssen and Jerry Ann Voss of St. Louis became engaged in 1954 and married in 1955.
-They had two children – Christie Marie (born 1959) and Richard III.
+They had two children.

 The couple was living in Millrift, Pennsylvania when Jerry died on January 12, 1987.

 When Janssen retired in 1991, he moved to Sorrento East, Florida, buying a home abutting Oscar Scherer State Park He volunteered over 4,000 hours at the park building park benches, maintaining trails, and giving nature walks.
 He spent several years on the board of Friends of Oscar Scherer State Park.

 Janssen married his second wife, Helen, in 1996.
 Helen worked as a real estate agent in Sarasota, Florida.

 On June 28, 2008, Janssen died from a massive stroke while recuperating from a successful surgery that repaired three abdominal aneurysms.